 At the vaccination hub you will be greeted by our vaccine clinic administrator who will make sure all your paperwork is ready.
 She will then direct you to a waiting area to wait for our nurses.
-Consent and vaccination will occur in a private room before your follow-up appointments are made and you are directed to a post-vaccination waiting area.
+Consent and vaccination will occur in a private room before your follow-up appointments are made and you are directed to a post-vaccination waiting and observation area.

 After your vaccination

 Following vaccination, you will need to be monitored for possible reactions.

 - 15 minutes for most patients